goethite/gostint/README.md

 base64 -w 0 < ../yourcontent.tar.g
 ```
 Copy & Paste the resulting base64 into the `content: "..."` field in the job json

+### Reading secrets.yml into a shell script

+You can run any script in the job container using the
+[yamlsh](https://github.com/gbevan/yamlsh) tool to parse the secrets.yml
+file into your script at runtime.

 ## LICENSE - GPLv3